Seerden/Bits/roadmap.md

 # Todo
 ## General
+- Implement authentication on the frontend
+    - Think about whether or not we need protected components eventually
+    - include login, logout, register buttons to `Header`
+    - include current user in the body any database requests
+- Add authentication middleware that checks whether user making a request is allowed to make that request
+- Add routing (`react-router v6`)
 - Implement dark/solarized styles
 - Generalize styling more, import bits and pieces as needed instead of creating each class from scratch
 - Figure out whether we want to refer to Timescales as 'timescale', 'timestep' or something else entirely, and _be consistent_.